vagrawal/deepsphinx/README.md

 Data contains transcripts file and audio in flac format.
 The format of transcription file is `<transcript>\<set_id>\<speaker_id>\<file path>` for each transcript.
 Transcripts are separated by newline.
+If speaker ID is not available, any word(e.g `None`) can be used.

 Usage
 -----